 Finding the Best Places to Retire Since 2006!

 During much of its early history, Tarpon Springs was known for sponge harvesting, and Greek divers came across the Atlantic to do much of the work.
 When a red tide algae wiped out the sponges in the mid-20th century, shrimping became the economic underpinning, and it remains so today.
-The city's Sponge Docks remain as a testament to the old traditions and are now a charming tourist area with an eclectic collection of sponge shops, galleries, Greek eateries and the general feel of Greece.
-The Greek Orthodox Epiphany, a large religious celebration each January, triples the town's population for one day.
+The city's Sponge Docks are a testament to the old traditions and are now a charming tourist area with an eclectic collection of sponge shops, galleries, Greek eateries and the general feel of Greece.
+The Greek Orthodox Epiphany, a large religious celebration each January, nearly triples the town's population for one day.
 There are also smaller festivals such as a beach concert series and a food truck rally.
-The Tarpon Sunday Market is a relatively new farmers' market.
+The Tarpon Sunday Market bursts with fresh vegetables, fruit and more.

 Four golf courses, an aquarium, a public marina, a performing arts center, a cultural center and a recreation department keep residents busy.
-Barrier islands are just off the coast, and the city's Fred Howard Park has a mile-long causeway.
-Ospreys, eagles, and dolphins can be seen from its beach.
+Locals also enjoy two oceanfront beaches, romantic Sunset Beach, which has nightly concerts, and busy Fred Howard Park, which is on a barrier island at the end of a mile-long causeway.
+Ospreys, eagles, and dolphins often come to visit.

 Neighborhoods include town homes, concrete block ranch ramblers and one and two story Mediterraneans.